What is an Electrical Engineer?

 Speaking: Talking to others to convey information effectively.

-There were about 188,300 jobs for Electrical Engineer in 2016 (in the United States).
+In the United States, there were 188,300 jobs for Electrical Engineer in 2016.
 New jobs are being produced at a rate of 8.6% which is above the national average.
 The Bureau of Labor Statistics predicts 16,200 new jobs for Electrical Engineer by 2026.
-The BLS estimates 13,900 yearly job openings in this field.
+There will be an estimated 13,900 positions for Electrical Engineer per year.

 The states with the most job growth for Electrical Engineer are Nevada, Utah, and Wisconsin.
 Watch out if you plan on working in Kentucky, Alaska, or New Mexico.
 These states have the worst job growth for this type of profession.